lazarusA/CoherentNoise.jl/docs/src/overview.md

   important when working with fractal-based noises, composition of complex noises, and in general is something just expected when working with coherent noise.

-- The `PerlinImproved` noise implementation is [Ken Perlin's "Improved Noise" algorithm](https://cs.nyu.edu/~perlin/noise/), unlike his classic Perlin noise algorithm found in libnoise, which is sometimes just called gradient noise.
+- The Perlin noise implementation is [Ken Perlin's "Improved Noise" algorithm](https://cs.nyu.edu/~perlin/noise/), unlike his classic Perlin noise algorithm found in libnoise, which is sometimes just called gradient noise.